-I was previously based in London, working in resource mobilisation and corporate engagement for international NGOs including UNICEF and the Red Cross to fund multi-year development projects as well as respond to humanitarian emergencies with implementation partners such as the Disasters Emergency Committee.
+I was previously based in London, working in corporate relations and management roles for INGOs including UNICEF and the Red Cross to fund multi-year development projects as well as respond to humanitarian emergencies with implementation partners such as the Disasters Emergency Committee.
 Prior to settling in the UK, I lived in Asia (Nepal, India, Thailand, Singapore, Cambodia), fostering my lifelong interest in development theory and practice.
 I am a keen writer and my interests include French/Thai cuisine, gardening, Buddhist philosophy, and spending time with my cats.

 Surviving the Apocalypse (Convening Lecturer)